Akinori Otsuka: Texas Rangers

 Otsuka took over the role as the closer for the Rangers during the 2006 season, replacing Francisco Cordero, and recorded 32 saves while posting a 2.11 ERA.
-However, on December 19, 2006, the Rangers announced that newly signed Éric Gagné would take over the closer role in 2007, with Otsuka moving back into a set-up role.
+However, on December 19, 2006, the Rangers announced that newly signed Éric Gagné would take over the closer role in 2007, with Otsuka moving back into a setup role.
 On January 13, 2007, T. R. Sullivan reported that, in an interview in Japan, Otsuka said "If there is the team which needs me as a closer, I am going to think about (the trade)".
 Due to Gagné starting the season on the DL, Otsuka began the 2007 season as the closer.
 With the trade of Gagne to the Boston Red Sox, Otsuka assumed the closer's role again.
 However, Otsuka went on the DL after experiencing tightness in his throwing shoulder.
 His stand-in was C. J. Wilson.
 Otsuka was not offered a new contract by the Rangers and became a free agent on December 12, 2007.